fat0troll/oceanarium-docs/docs/03_User_API/01_Droplets.md

 #### Parameters

 * **name** — new droplet's name.
 String.
 Must be fully qualified domain name.
 * **size_id** — droplet's size ID.
-Integer.
-For getting avaliable sizes, see Sizes article of the documentation
+Numeric.
+For getting avaliable sizes, see Sizes article of the documentation.
 * **image_id** — droplet's image ID.
-Integer.
+Numeric.
 For getting avaliable images, see Images article of the documentation.
 * **region_id** — droplet's region ID.
-Integer.
+Numeric.
 For getting avaliable regions, see Regions article of the documentation.

 #### Optional parameters